elliottslaughter/task-bench-paper/pldi20_reviews/rebuttal.md

 pattern.

 An excerpt from the OpenMP implementation is included below.
-Note all our implementations are open source and a link will be included in the final paper.
+Note all our implementations are open source, and a link will be included in the final paper.

 Responding to reviewer C: the task graph is streamed whenever